punchagan/punchagan.muse-amuse.in/content/blog/my-new-standing-desk.md

 I've been using it only for a few days now.
 I'll probably make another post with my experiences of using it.
 I plan to set it on the floor and use it as a squat desk, when I'm tired of standing.
 Let's see how it goes!

+---

+Thanks [Shantanu Choudhary](http://baali.muse-amuse.in/) for reading a draft of this post.